g0kkk/memsage/APPROACH.md

 ## Overview

-MemSage is a Python prototype for LLM-powered C++ memory safety vulnerability detection, designed with cost control, intelligent code slicing, and pluggable LLM backends.
-The system focuses on high-confidence vulnerability detection through targeted analysis of dangerous API usage patterns.
+MemSage is a Python prototype for LLM-powered C++ memory safety vulnerability detection, designed with cost control, code slicing, and pluggable LLM backends.
+The system focuses on high-confidence vulnerability detection through targeted analysis of dangerous patterns.

 ## Architecture